Self-Service Laptop Kiosks

 - Do I have to sign a kiosk device use form?

 - Do you restrict where I can take the laptop?

 The laptops are for library use only and cannot be taken out of the library building.

-- Is there a receipt for borrowing?
+- Is there a checkout receipt?